 Control Ref # Foundation's Control Description Test Procedure Test Result 5.05 An annual review of user access is performed by management.
-Inquired of management regarding the annual user access review process.
 Inspected the annual review to determine whether management approved annual review of user access.
 No exceptions noted.
 5.06 Unique user ID and password are required for network access.
 Inspected Active Directory report to determine whether user IDs and passwords are required and unique for network access.
 No exceptions noted.